 For more information on EUAs see the NSW Office of Environment & Heritage website.

 Sustainability Advantage is an initiative to help businesses identify and implement environmental improvement projects that will reduce risk, lower costs and improve productivity.
 The program brings together groups of businesses into clusters that share regional, industry or supply chain interests.
 Cluster meetings are held 3−4 times a year and provide an opportunity to draw on the ideas and experiences of like minded organisations.
 The program’s initial management diagnostic helps participants evaluate their current environmental performance and rank areas of priority.

 For more information on the program see the NSW Office of Environment and Heritage website.

 Queensland’s Department of Energy and Water Supply website offers advice and information for building owners and local government on Low Emission Generation of renewables including photovoltaic installations, co-generation projects, wind-turbines and other technologies.

-The ecoBiz program supports Queensland companies to measure current energy, water and waste use, identify opportunities, and plan and implement efficient business practices. ecoBiz is run by the Queensland Department of Environment and Heritage Protection.
+The ecoBiz program supports Queensland companies to measure current energy, water and waste use, identify opportunities, and plan and implement efficient business practices. ecoBiz is run by the Chamber of Commerce and Industry Queensland.

-The Tasmanian Government does not have any specific industrial energy efficiency-related programs however to speak to a relevant government representative contact Industry Support, Department of Economic Development, Tourism and the Arts on email@example.com or call 03 6233 5888
+The Tasmanian Government is not currently running any specific industrial energy efficiency-related programs however to speak to a relevant government representative contact Resources and Energy Sectors and Trade, Department of State Growth on email@example.com or call 03 6165 5239.

 Through the 1200 Buildings Program, the City of Melbourne is seeking to catalyse the environmental retrofit of 1200 non-residential buildings, which represent 70% of the commercial building stock within the municipality.